Creates a verification session with the data specified in the request body

 Document type for Document + Selfie verification or Document-only verification

 Date of the document's first issue.
+Format: YYYY-MM-DD.

-Document type for the ID card, [a-zA-z] characters only.
+Document type for the ID card, [a-zA-Z] characters only.

 Optional, only required for Colombia identity verification.